Our Waterside Curriculum is based on two key principals:

 For more information, please see your child's class teacher.

-In the EYFS at Waterside we meet the requirements of the EYFS Statutory Framework as well as embedding the 'Fundamental British Values' through a child centred approach to teaching and learning.
+In the EYFS at Waterside we meet the requirements of the EYFS Statutory Framework as well as embedding the 'Fundamental British Values' through a child centered approach to teaching and learning.

 For the EYFS long term overview please click here.